HarperDB/documentation/docs/reference/limits.md

 **Attribute Maximum**

-HarperDB 2.3.1 and up limits tables to 10,000 attributes.
-For 2.3.0 and below, the limit is 1,000 attributes.
+HarperDB limits number of attributes to 10,000 per table.